Managing Long-term storage fees for Amazon FBA Sellers

 Inventory management is key for Amazon FBA Sellers, and nowhere is this more important than managing the storage and fulfilment fees Amazon charges.
 Those looking to expand their online retail businesses on Amazon and using the FBA system must know how to manage these fees to turn a profit.

-A Quick Rundown on Amazon FBA fees
+A Quick Rundown on Amazon FBA Fees

 Amazon FBA Sellers tend to be at a certain advantage as Amazon themselves take care of all matters regarding the shipping and handling of their products.
-Sellers may even keep their products within the online marketplace’s own warehouses, all for a select storage fee that is assessed on the 15th day of every month.
+Sellers may even keep their products within the online marketplace’s warehouses, all for a select storage fee assessed on the 15th day of every month.
 These fees are then charged monthly on the 18th and 22nd day of the month, giving sellers only a few days to respond.